FinnaCloud/finna-pk/docs/providers/azure.md

       - http://localhost:11110/login-callback
 ```

-For more information see: [opkssh configuration files](https://github.com/openpubkey/opkssh/blob/main/docs/config.md).
+For more information see: [finna-pk configuration files](https://github.com/FinnaCloud/finna-pk/blob/main/docs/config.md).

 ### 3. Test

-Then run `opkssh login` or `opkssh login azure` on the client.
+Then run `finna-pk login` or `finna-pk login azure` on the client.
 This should run without error.

 ## Troubleshooting (Common Issues)